Bounded Graph Clustering with Graph Neural Networks: Introduction

 Community detection using graph neural networks was originally developed in the context of a pooling layer to reduce the size of the network.
 This process is a supervised learning task that requires labeled data.
 However, community detection is traditionally an unsupervised learning task; there are no labels for the data.
 When evaluated in a classical community detection setting, graph neural networks present a surprising flaw: they do not return the number of communities specified by the user. \cite{bianchi_spectral_2020} and \cite{tsitsulin_graph_nodate} hint at this problem by their inclusion of regularization terms in the graph neural network's loss function to influence the number of communities returned.
 The first part of our contribution addresses this problem by enabling a graph neural network to output the specified number of communities.

 The need to specify the number of communities when using a community detection algorithm is a common feature \cite{fortunato_community_2016}.
 As stated previously, community detection is the process of finding meaningful collections of nodes in a network.
-The task requires both finding a meaningful collection of nodes and a meaningful number of collections.
+The task requires both identifying a meaningful collection of nodes and determining a meaningful number of collections.
 The second problem influences the first in that part of what makes a collection of nodes meaningful is the \emph{number} of collections.
-To circumvent the difficulty of addressing both problems, many algorithms require that the number of communities are specified and, as such, they focus on finding a meaningful arrangement of nodes in those communities.
+To circumvent the difficulty of addressing both problems, many algorithms require that the number of communities be specified and, as such, they focus on finding a meaningful arrangement of nodes within those communities.
 However, other algorithms are able to address both problems.
-The second part of our contribution aims to push graph neural networks towards this camp of algorithms by removing the need to provide the exact number of communities.
+The second part of our contribution aims to push graph neural networks toward this class of algorithms by removing the need to specify the exact number of communities.

-For our contribution, we propose a constraint that we introduce to the loss function of a graph neural network.
+For our contribution, we propose a constraint that we incorporate into the loss function of a graph neural network.
 The constraint allows the output number of communities to either be specified exactly or within a given range.
-Our approach extends the capability of graph neural networks in community detection by introducing required functionality as well as additional flexibility.
+Our approach extends the capabilities of graph neural networks for community detection by introducing required functionality and additional flexibility.